Wyn Belotte: Career

-At age 14 Belotte left Canada to train at Rennes and with the FC Nantes Atlantique youth system.
+At age 14, Belotte left Canada to train at Rennes and with the Nantes youth system.
 He was signed by IFK Norrköping in 2002.
-In the 2003-04 season Belotte was signed by Polish giants Wisła Kraków, where he played in the reserve team.
+In the 2003–04 season, Belotte was signed by Polish club Wisła Kraków, where he played in the reserve team.

 In 2005, he returned to his native country and signed with the Toronto Lynx of the USL First Division.
 His signing was announced on June 21, 2005 along with newly acquired striker Said Ali, and league veteran Chris Williams.
-He made his debut for the club on June 24, 2005 in a match against the Minnesota Thunder, where he recorded his first goal of the season with the club as well as registering an assist in a 2-1 victory.
+He made his debut for the club on June 24, 2005 in a match against the Minnesota Thunder, where he recorded his first goal of the season with the club as well as registering an assist in a 2–1 victory.
 Belotte's contribution in the match marked the Lynx's first victory for the 2005 season.
-He would score his second of the season two weeks later in a 2-1 victory over the Seattle Sounders (1994–2008).
+He would score his second of the season two weeks later in a 2–1 victory over the Seattle Sounders.

-After the acquisition of Belotte the Lynx managed a 4-game undefeated streak, but unfortunately the Lynx performed poorly throughout the 2005 season by finishing last in the overall standings.
+After the acquisition of Belotte, the Lynx managed a 4-game undefeated streak, but unfortunately the Lynx performed poorly throughout the 2005 season by finishing last in the overall standings.